mikaturunen/angular-styleguide/README.md

 		$routeProvider.when("/", {
 			templateUrl: "test.html",
 			controller: "TestCtrl",
-			// Using controllerAs syntax here allows us to easily identify where the informatiol belongs in the html
+			// Using controllerAs syntax here allows us to easily identify where the information belongs in the html
 			// <div> {{ testCtrl.property }} </div>
 			// This is not required but advocates good readability, so use it
 			controllerAs: "testCtrl",